antonino3g/dotFiles/README.md

 # dotFiles  :books:

-A set of shell scripts and other files to query.
+A set of shell scripts and other files to search.